Night is the Mother of Day.

 Reduce screen brightness

-The light from mobile phones, computers, and tablet screens often mimics daylight and can consequently affect melatonin production in the brain.
+The light from mobile phones, computers, and tablet screens often mimics daylight and can consequently affect production of sleep hormone in the brain.
 Leave the screens outside your bedroom and try not to look at them in the hour before you go to bed.8

 Cool and dark